-LET'S TALK [CCSS: SL.1]
+LET'S TALK!

+DISCUSSION QUESTIONS

-- 1. Publisher's Discussion Questions there are seventeen! https://islandreadersandwriters.org/the-island-of-beyond-discussion-guide-1/ - 2.
-On Beyond, Martin has to face times of solitude sometimes by his own choosing (determined not to leave his room), and sometimes by circumstance (times when Solo took off).
+Martin has to face times of solitude sometimes by his own choosing (determined not to leave his room), and sometimes by circumstance (times when Solo took off).
 Do you think having time by oneself is important?
-Why or why not? - 3.
+Why or why not?

 Why is Aunt Lenore pretending to have dementia?
 Do you think this is a good way to test Martin's father?
 Can you think of a better way to test someone's loyalty?
-What about all the others she is tricking?
-How would you feel if you were fooled in this way? - 4.
+What about all the others she is being tricky?
+How would you feel if you were fooled in this way?

 At the beginning of the story, Martin doesn't want to go to Maine at all.
 His father thinks it'll be good for him.
 Martin asks his father, "What's the big deal about nature?...So what if kids don't do all that outdoors stuff anymore?"
 His father answers, "Because your mind goes soft...Everything turns to mush."
-Why do you think he says that? - 5.
+Why do you think he says that?

 Martin was uncomfortable in his Great Aunt Lenore's house, but he was also uncomfortable outside in the woods.
 What did Martin do to help himself adjust?
 Think back to a time when you felt uncomfortable.
-What did you do? - 6.
+What did you do?

 Imagine that Martin and Solo rowed the boat to the mainland and went to town for a day.
-What would they do, see and who might they meet there?
-Begin to form a short story. - 7.
+Discuss with a partner, what you think they would do, see and who might they meet there?

 Martin's mother seemingly plays a small role in this story.
 Why do you think that is?
 Think about what would happen if she visited the island.
-Would the story be different? - 8.
+Would the story be different?

 Solo gives everyone nicknames including himself.
 Do you have a nickname or know of anyone that does?
 Does your name give you a sense of identity or belonging?
 Do you think the characters in "The Island of Beyond" live up to their names?

-LET'S CREATE
+LET'S CREATE!
+Book-Inspired Art